-This resource guide has been designed for students Professor Stephen Shoemaker's Extension School graduate proseminar.
+This site has been designed for students Professor Stephen Shoemaker's Extension School graduate proseminar.

 The resources and strategies described on this page are specifically targeted: they represent our first best guesses at where you might find easy access to the scholarly and research literature on your immigration-related projects.